Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 it is a great IC tbh and i would adapt the openlst rf design i think, because i like openlst too!

 and another goal i have, to make this board as good-looking as possible.

+and umm yeah, i thought let's also add the RP2040, arguably the greatest MCU ever made for it's cost.